Cora Mae Hinton - Picayune Item

 Cora Mae Hinton

-“The Lord is my light and my salvation; whom shall I fear?
-The Lord is the strength of my life; whom shall I be afraid?”
+“The lord is my light and my salvation; whom shall f fear?
+The lord is the strength of my life; whom shall I be afraid?”
 Psalm 27:1

 The Celebration of life will be held Friday, July 28, 2023 at 11:00 a.m. at Bethlehem Baptist Church, 1190 South Beech Street, Picayune, MS 39466 for Mrs. Cora Mae Hinton, 85, of Picayune, MS, who gained her wings on Saturday, July 22, 2023 embraced by her loving and devoted family.
 Pastor Louis Thomas will officiate at the services.